mcpython4-coding/Documentation/mcpython/mixin/Mixin.md

             :param matcher: optional a yield statement matcher
             :param collected_locals: which locals to add as args
             :param add_yield_value: if to add the value yielded as last value
+            :param inline: if to inline the target method; requires collected_locals to be empty use the capture_local() in that case; add_yield_value has no effect

             function annotate(function)